Mesquite Flat Sand Dunes – Best Time and Essential Tips

 When Is the Best Time

-The Death Valley is an extreme place but fascinating as well.
-Except for summer, stay here at least a night.
-Watch the beautiful night sky without any light pollution.
-Death Valley is certified as the largest Dark Sky National Park in the US.
+Death Valley is an extreme but fascinating place, and except for the summer months it’s worth staying at least one night to experience the incredible night sky.
+With almost no light pollution, Death Valley is certified as the largest Dark Sky National Park in the United States — a dream for stargazers and photographers.

 On top of a dune in Death Valley